SimonJang/aws-sqs-geturl/readme.md

 #### options

-Type: `object`

-Optional.<br/>
-Options object for parameters.
-Has property `awsAccountId`.

 ##### options.awsAccountId

-Type: `string`
+Type: `string`<br>

-Root AWS account id.
-When undefined it's using the callers id.
+Default: caller account

+AWS account ID of the account that created the queue.

 ## License